artsy/artsy.github.io/_posts/2015-08-24-Cocoa-Architecture:-Hybrid-Apps.markdown

 # Downsides
 When you choose developer ease over user experience it's important to take into consideration some of the downsides.

 - Localisation is difficult.
 Cocoa offers a great localisation APIs.
 We can't use them, otherwise half of our app is correctly localised and the rest isn't.

-- OS features like [Dynamic Type](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/TransitionGuide/AppearanceCustomization.html) are also a no-go.

-- Conforming to the operating system's Human Interface Guidelines is more difficult, as you're relying less on foundations built with this in mind.
+- Conforming to the operating system's Human Interface Guidelines is difficult, as you're relying less on foundations built with this in mind.

 - Web tech is slower, and threading APIs are generally poor.
 A difficulty here is that you are also complicating the technical stack upon which your app sits above.
 When relying on web-tech in a Mac app, it's common for that trade-off to show itself in excessive memory usage over time.